-Flashforge Creator 5 Breakdown: Specs, Pricing & How It Compares to Snapmaker U1, Prusa XL & Bambu Lab H2C
+Flashforge Creator 5 and 5 Pro Breakdown: Specs, Pricing & How they Compare to Snapmaker U1, Prusa XL & Bambu Lab H2C

 The tool changer market just got a lot more crowded, and a lot more affordable.
-Flashforge has officially launched the Creator 5, a CoreXY 3D printer with 4 independent toolheads, a 256mm cubed build volume, and what they're calling "FlashSwap" — their tool-changing system that promises "zero purge waste" during material switches.
+Flashforge has officially launched the Creator 5 Pro, a CoreXY 3D printer with 4 independent toolheads, a 256mm cubed build volume, and what they're calling "FlashSwap", their tool-changing system that promises "zero purge waste" during material switches.

 With an early-bird price starting as low as $649 (and a standard price of $799), Flashforge is directly targeting the Snapmaker U1 while undercutting the Prusa XL by thousands, and offering alternative to the AMS-style single-nozzle approach from Bambu Lab.
 But a low price only matters if the hardware delivers.